kiki-lamb/drumtool/README.md

     end
     end

-Right now this preprocessor is regex based and a little ugly, but soon it will be replaced with a proper PEG-based parser... just as soon as someone can recommend a good parsing gem to me.
+Right now the preprocessor used to do this is regex based and a little ugly, but soon it will be replaced with a proper PEG-based parser... just as soon as someone can recommend a good parsing gem to me.
 Let me know if you've got ideas.

 As it plays back your track, DrumTool produces output like this to help you see what's going on and plan your next move: